Harry Hill (sportsman): Sporting

 He was also an avid sportsman, involved in wrestling and pugilism, and opened a sporting house at Houston and Crosby Streets.
 This establishment soon proved a successful and popular resort among sportsmen, gamblers and members of the criminal underworld for almost thirty years.
 Hill himself declared the place "open to all classes", although he allowed no fighting, robberies or other unruly behavior.
 He had placards put on the walls specifying the rules of the establishment.
 Legitimate fights did take place however, most notably, when Harry Hill himself defeated champion middleweight wrestler Lieutenant Alnsworth of New Britain, Connecticut.

 From time to time, Hill was known to fight with customers, most often known criminals, who disregarded Hill's rules.
 In 1868, Hill was stabbed with a penknife by a female customer he had angered.
 James "Wild Jimmy" Haggerty, a well-known Philadelphia criminal, was involved in a brawl with Hill when, in 1871, he threatened to "do him up" during an argument.
 Hill fought with Haggerty and another man, Billy Tracy, throwing the two out with the help of British lightweight boxer Billy Edwards.
 During the fight, Hill lost a large diamond stud that he regularly wore in his shirt.

 Another incident took place with Felix Larkin, the financial backer of the "Irish Giant" Ned Baldwin, when he accused Hill and William E. Harding of causing him to lose a horse race.
 He and several thugs entered at Hill's resort with the intention of killing Harding.
 The two men did draw their pistols, however no gunfight took place.
 Both Harding and Larkin were arrested but later discharged.
 Soon after leaving the precinct, Larkin and his party attacked another saloonkeeper who stabbed him to death with a cheese knife.

 Throughout the 1860s and 70s, Hill was involved in virtually every major bare knuckle boxing event of the era.
-In Mike McCoole's bout against Joe Coburn, Hill arraigned for Australian Kelly and Dan Kerrigan to train McCoole.
+In Mike McCoole's bout against Joe Coburn, Hill arranged for Australian Kelly and Dan Kerrigan to train McCoole.
 He was also one of the backers of Billy Edwards in his 1868 match against Sam Collyer for the American lightheavyweight championship and a $2,000 purse at Cone River, Virginia.